LODSContent/ChallengeLabs_Resources/Templates/CLabs-Template-v4-with-Instructions-2025-10-14.md

 If we are converting an existing lab that already has some of this structure (Overview, tasks, steps, summary), make sure to preserve the verbiage and order of the existing content, while adding the additional markdown structure and conten to align with this template format.
 - During a conversion, if you encounter any image links like this: !IMAGE[Data source page](instructions300272/hh2xabhg.jpg)  Make sure that the descriptor in the square brackets [] is a true descriptor and not just a repeat of the file name from the parenthesis ().
 Infer from the content and steps prior to the image link what that descriptor should be.
 If there is already a good descriptor, do not modify it.
+- When converting, preserve existing Note/Hint/Knowlege/Help/Alert type blocks unless they are completely misallocated (such as a Note being used for a link that should instead be a Knowlege block in a ShowAdvanced section).
+Add missing ShowGuided steps and ShowAdvanced links when they don't already exist.
+If they do exist, just convert them to the proper v4 format.
+Help block items should typically be used for actions relative to the lab interface.

 Items to be typed by the student should be wrapped in ++ markers (our lab "Copy Text").